matomo-org/developer-documentation/docs/master/Piwik/Date.md

 ### `yesterdaySameTime()` <a name="yesterdaySameTime"></a>

-Returns a date object set to yesterday same time of day
+Returns a date object set to yesterday with the current time of day in UTC.

 #### Signature